MenAllen/MySudoku/README.md

 2) Tester: check for errors
 3) Importer: Import grids from JSON file
-4) Resoudre: launch resolve process (Note this can take several hours for difficult grids) Note to build a grid, just define a candidate grid, import it and solve it
+4) Resoudre: launch resolve process (Note this can take several hours for difficult grids) On click, 'Resoudre' button becomes 'Arrêter' to allow to properly halt the sol Note to build a grid, just define a candidate grid, import it and solve it

 # Documentation